Amritt: Market reports

 Amritt has become well known for its industry surveys and reports on global developers and companies.
 Amritt is a professional advisory service that helps Western companies leverage global resources and global markets.

 The Amritt 2008 R&D Globalization Study is based on responses from 204 online respondents from the U.S. and was conducted in April and May 2008.
 In this survey on R&D globalization, Amritt found that 33% of American companies plan to deploy only 11 to 100 R&D personnel in emerging economies, such as the BRIC countries.
 Also, a significant number, 16%, said that they may have over 1,000 people working in R&D in emerging economies.
 Half of the companies performing R&D in emerging economies do so to serve those local markets, while 42% said that financial pressures played a part.
 About a quarter of the respondents, 26%, had trouble finding enough talent in their home regions and 17% sought to accelerate time to market by using additional resources in emerging countries.
 Anecdotal evidence from the survey suggests that time-to-market is likely to become a more significant driver of R&D globalization in the near future.

 Asked about their main worries as they globalize the R&D function, more than 50% of the companies cited the quality of work from emerging economies.
 About 24% referred to cross-cultural communications as their main worry.

 Indian-English Dictionary

-Amritt has released a 700-word Indian-English lexicon to help North American and European companies with expansion into Asian markets.
+Amritt released a 700-word Indian-English lexicon to help North American and European companies with expansion into Asian markets.
 They later launched a revised and updated version of the popular resource with 64 new words to mark India's 64th Independence Day on August 15, 2009.

+Community and Civic Engagement

+Amritt's founder started a petition calling for the establishment of an Indian consulate in Los Angeles, which collected nearly 4,000 signatures.
+On September 22, 2024, Prime Minister Modi announced the decision to open new consulates in Boston and Los Angeles.
+In January 2026, the new Consulate location, at the AON center in downtown Los Angeles, opened, and Amritt team members attended the first event.